iampatrickbrinksma/GeocodingInFieldService/README.md

 - Assign the right Salesforce Maps permission set(s) and/or permission set license to your user
 - Create an org-wide custom setting for "Google API Key" and enter your Google API Key
 - Create an org-wide custom setting for "Geocoding Service" and provide the value "Google" or "Maps" depending on which geocoding service to use
-- Inactivate the Data Integration Rule "Geocodes for Service Appointment Address"
+- Inactivate the Data Integration Rule "Geocodes for Service Appointment Address" to prevent geocoding using this service

 # Usage

+## Asynchronous

+The geocoding of addresses is done asynchronously because a callout is required and Salesforce does not allow callouts to be made from an Apex Trigger.
+Queueable classes are used to perform the geocoding asynchronously.

+## Apex Trigger

 This example comes with an Apex Trigger on the Service Appointment object which geocodes the address if any of the address fields have been changed.
 The following fields have been added to the Service Appointment object to capture geocoding specific information: